Admidio/admidio/README.md

 So if you find yourself in one of the above points then we invite you to join our team and help to improve Admidio to one of the best free membership software.

+## Changelog

+Please visit our [changelog](http://admidio.org/index.php?page=changelog_24) for detail informations about the bugfixes and enhancements in each version.

 ## Donation